 You can learn more about Jamel Davenport and see more of my writing by visiting his website at www.jameldavenport.co.

-I have now had the opportunity to work on three projects (going on four) with the founder and managing director of The Yobo Group, Peter Yobo.
-The Yobo Group - or TYG - introduces a new twist on the traditional business consulting firm.
+I have now had the opportunity to work on three projects (going on four) with the founder and managing director of TYG Consulting, Peter Yobo.
+TYG Consulting introduces a new twist on the traditional business consulting firm.
 When talking to Peter, we discussed the great shift that is happening in every aspect of our world today, especially the business world.
 Therefore, Peter, who had previously worked for a Big 4 consulting firm, decided to leave his job there and embark on a new business venture.

 The effectiveness and experience of a major consulting firm, the energy and enthusiasm of a start-up, and the efficiency of a SWAT team.